yhuangsh/cicd/README.md

 1. Use `helm fetch stable/jenkins` wiht VPN to download the Jenkins charts to local.
 2. Use `helm inspect values ./jenkins-0.25.0.tgz > jenkins-values.yaml` to dump all default parameters `helm` uses to deploy Jenkins or any charts.
-3. Open `jenkins-values.yaml` and We want to customize a few things for our Jenkins installation.
+3. Open `jenkins-values.yaml` and we want to customize a few things for our Jenkins installation.
+   - Use our own image based on `jenkins/jenkins:lts-alpine` (image size: ~250MB) instead of `jenkins/jenkins:lts` (image size: ~ 710MB).
    - Jenkins prefix.
-We want to use dev.davidhuang.top/jenkins as the web root instead of dev.davidhuang.top/.
+We want to use `https://dev.davidhuang.top/jenkins` as the web root instead of `https://dev.davidhuang.top/`.
    - Use ClusterIP as service type rather than the default LoadBalancer type since we will use `nginx-ingress` to terminate TLS for the `dev.davidhuang.top` domain and front all `http` services.
    - Use `jenkins-pvc` to make the `jenkins_home` data directory persistent
    - Admin user name and password.
 You may want to change these to your own.